All households should have a Calor Gas heater as an emergency back-up in case of winter disruption to energy supplies.

 » Read more here about Calor Gas Heaters

-- A Typical Gas Heater Cabinet set up.
+- The image shows a typical Heater set up.
 With Butane gas bottle, regulator & hose.

 The bottle is attached to a regulator, usually by a simple push fitting with a locking lever at the side.